AdaCore/training_material/courses/fundamentals_of_ada/adv_250_containers.rst

       + When writing your own, you may not create all the functions someone else neds

    - Part of the language, so reliability is much higher

+* Availability depends on language-version and runtime

+    - Typically not available on certified runtimes (e.g. ravenscar)